Product page mock.jpg

 Testing a hypothesis

-In the 3-month test, the conversion rate rose from 0.80% to 1.80%.
+Over a 3-month A/B test, the simplified experience lifted conversion rate from 0.80% to 1.80%.

 Card Sorting